 Final wireframe walkthrough

-Though I came in half-way through the project, I quickly caught up through stakeholder interviews and working with a Senior Art Director.
+Though I came in half-way through the project, I quickly caught up through stakeholder interviews and working with a Senior Art Director, Ryan Tillett.

 The high-level information architecture had already begun taking shape.
 My main goal was to tease out the most effective structure, hierarchy, flow and proper prioritization of the content.

 One of the most important considerations was that the user in this instance, was also the client.
 I had opportunity to meet with the clients, which greatly helped me construct the appropriate flow.
 I began designing a template-like self-evaluation system that would be offered as a service to a variety of businesses and divisions, so needed to be a fluid experience, yet thoroughly robust.

 The wireframe development helped me get a sense for the necessary elements that would tie the creation together.
 Throwing it all into Axure, I was able to refine the process flow as I built out the information architecture and site map logic for the UI.

 Implementing persistent, hierarchical navigation menus, I began to create a flow for the user that would allow them to easily follow the process for creating individualized tests for their clients.

 The final clickable prototype showcased an amazing spectrum of customizability, including functional mathematical coordinates, various collapsible accordion options, and a master slide-in menu for easy universal navigation.
 I also built a replication of the mockup, allowing the user to preview their creation at any time.

-**Update - I recently discovered the project won an IBM award for most innovative marketing product.
+**Update - this project has been awarded the IBM award for most innovative marketing product.**

 This project offered me a great opportunity to dive in and untangle some rich levels of complexity, all while learning the intricate and logical language of Axure.